Docs

 What it Looks Like to Place a Bet With Positive Expected Value

 To use another analogy, a +EV bettor is like a shrewd supermarket shopper.
 The intelligent shopper notices when an item’s prices are higher than they were on a previous visit and finds a substitute accordingly.
-Indeed, that same shopper buys a discounted item they may not have otherwise purchased.
+Similarly, +EV bettors shop across the online sports betting industry to find the biggest discrepancies between what they think will happen and what the book, through its betting lines, implies will happen.

 How do I Calculate Odds to Find +EV?

-It may seem taking probability from a betting line is a complicated formula, but it’s actually the simplest component of EV betting.
+It may seem that taking probability from a betting line is a complicated formula, but it’s actually the simplest component of EV betting.

-From there a bettor can make a +EV bet by not simply predicting if a team will win, lose or cover, but by weighing the likelihood such an occurrence happens against the probability given by the book.
+From there, a bettor can make a +EV bet by not simply predicting if a team will win, lose, or cover, but by weighing the likelihood such an occurrence happens against the probability given by the book.

 The Price of the Vig: A Classic Example